The Daily Wire: History

 In 2021, the Daily Wire announced a new publishing imprint, DW Books, that would release books by Shapiro, Candace Owens, Gina Carano, and an officer who fired shots in the police killing of Breonna Taylor, among others.
 According to AP News, this "continues a trend of conservatives setting up channels outside of the New York [publishing] houses", after publishing houses canceled several books seen as promoting extremist views, or refused distribution when other imprints picked them up.
 DW Books planned to release books through Ingram Content Group starting in 2022.

 The Daily Wire's annual revenues exceeded $100 million for the first time as of early 2022, and it had 150 employees.
 In March 2022, the Daily Wire announced plans to invest at least $100 million into children's entertainment content over a three-year period in response to Disney's opposition to Florida's House Bill 1557.
 In June 2022, the Daily Wire launched DailyWire+, a video on demand platform featuring various Daily Wire content, including podcasts and video productions.
 In June 2022, co-founder Jeremy Boreing said the Daily Wire had 890,000 paid subscribers.
-In November 2022, Boreing stated that they have surpassed 1,000,000 subscribers.
+In November 2022, Boreing stated that they had surpassed 1 million subscribers.

 In January 2023, conservative commentator Steven Crowder revealed on his YouTube channel that he had received a term sheet from an unnamed conservative media company (later revealed to be the Daily Wire) that included a provision that, if he were to be demonetized or removed from platforms such as YouTube, Facebook or the iTunes Store, his salary would be cut substantially during that period.
 Crowder took immense issue with that provision, saying that it enforces policies that disproportionately target conservatives and claiming "Big Tech is in bed with Big Con."
-CEO Jeremy Boreing later responded to Crowder's video, claiming that Crowder had misrepresented the terms of the contract and that the contract would have paid Crowder $50 million over four years.
+Co-founder Jeremy Boreing later responded to Crowder's video, claiming that Crowder had misrepresented the terms of the contract and that the contract would have paid Crowder $50 million over four years.
 Furthermore, Boreing asserted that the stipulation was necessary to ensure profitability.
-Other Daily Wire pundits such as Ben Shapiro, Matt Walsh, and Candace Owens also criticized Crowder for his actions, including secretly recording a phone call he had with Boreing and only releasing parts of the call selectively, including a quote from Boreing saying that up-and-coming conservative commentators need to be "wage slaves for a little bit" while they build their brand.
+Other Daily Wire pundits such as Ben Shapiro, Matt Walsh and Candace Owens also criticized Crowder for his actions, including secretly recording a phone call he had with Boreing and only releasing parts of the call selectively, including a quote from Boreing saying that up-and-coming conservative commentators need to be "wage slaves for a little bit" while they build their brand.

-During the 2023 Gaza war, the organization faced significant infighting between Ben Shapiro and Candace Owens on the Israeli-Palestinian conflict, with Shapiro generally supporting Israel's actions during the war and U.S. support for Israel, while Owens has criticized Israel's actions and U.S. support for Israel.
-The dispute was later cited as a factor for Owens leaving the company in March 2024, and beginning a new YouTube channel that she runs independently.

-In March 2025, it was reported Jeremy Boreing would step down as co-CEO.
+In March 2025, it was reported Jeremy Boreing would step down as co-CEO, with Caleb Robinson remaining as sole CEO.